Shōnen Onmyōji

 There is also a series of drama CDs, a PlayStation 2 game and a manga adaptation that was announced in 2005 and a musical as well.
 Moreover, it was announced in August 2006 in Newtype that the anime adaptation would be animated by Studio Deen and the character design was to be done by Shinobu Tagashira.
 It began its broadcast on October 3, 2006.

-The anime premiered on Animax under the title, Shōnen Onmyoji: The Young Spirit Master.
-It was aired across its respective networks worldwide, including Hong Kong, Taiwan and Vietnam, with translations and dubbed versions for English language networks in Southeast Asia, South Asia, and other regions.
+The anime premiered on Animax Asia under the title Shōnen Onmyoji: The Young Spirit Master.
+It was aired across its respective networks worldwide, including Hong Kong, Taiwan, and Vietnam, with translations and dubbed versions for English language networks in Southeast Asia, South Asia, and other regions.

 The anime was licensed for North American distribution by Geneon Entertainment.
 However, only three volumes of the series have been released, and have yet to receive a full release due to Geneon's departure from the American market.
 On July 3, 2008, Funimation announced that it had struck a deal with Geneon to distribute and release several of their licenses, including Shōnen Onmyōji.